subramaniyam73/deltaTask3/README.md

   Models,Views and Controllers structure
 2)Updated different names for get and post routes\
 3)Completed all Hacker ++ mode features\
-  *Google calendar API is used by Oauth2 authorization method for creating events in google calendar *Emails of the Invitation can be sent- Nodemailer has been used *Images can ne uploaded - Multer and GridFsStorage has been used *Attendance Tracking System has been updated for the host
+  *Google calendar API is used by Oauth2 authorization method for creating events in google calendar*/ *Emails of the Invitation can be sent- Nodemailer has been used*/ *Images can ne uploaded - Multer and GridFsStorage has been used*/ *Attendance Tracking System has been updated for the host*/